RealConrad/42minitalk/README.md

 ```shell
 ./server
 ```
 2. Copy the PID displayed in the terminal.
-Once you have the server PID, you can now run the client:
+Once you have the server PID, you can now run the client (in another terminal):
 ```shell
 ./client [SERVER_PID] "Your message here"
 ```